neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

     Introduce yourself, and feel free to can ask questions about specific projects, the development process, recommended readings or the community.
 If you are not familiar with Zulip, have a look at this [quick guide](https://zulip.com/help/getting-started-with-zulip) first.

+    Although we love to hear from you, please don't ask questions for the sake of "getting noticed".
+We're happy to help out, but we unfortunately cannot guide every potential applicant through the process.

 2. **Become a user**

     A great way to get started in the community of our open-source tools is to experience them as a user.
 Try to install and use our tools, experiment with the code, and report any issues you find.
 This will help you understand the tools better and will give you a better idea of what you can contribute.